-- 12.1 We recognise that a child who is abused or witnesses violence and/or abuse may find it difficult to develop and maintain a sense of self worth.
-We recognise that a child in these circumstances may feel helpless and humiliated.
-We recognise that a child may feel self blame. - 12.2 We recognise that the school may provide the only stable, secure and predictable element in the lives of children who have been abused or who are at risk of harm. - 12.3 We accept that research shows that the behaviour of a child in these circumstances may range from that which is perceived to be normal to aggressive or withdrawn. - 12.4 Engayne Primary School will support all children through: - The curriculum - The school ethos

-- Encouraging self-esteem and self-assertiveness whilst not condoning aggression or bullying. - Promoting a caring, safe and positive environment within the school, giving children a sense of being valued. - Ensuring children know there are adults in the school whom they can approach if they are worried. - Liaising and working together with all other support services and those agencies involved in the safeguarding of children. - Notifying MASH (Social Care) as soon as there is a significant concern. - Providing continuing support to a child about whom there have been concerns who leaves the school by ensuring that appropriate information is forwarded under confidential cover to the child's new school.
+- 14.3 We recognise that the school may provide the only stable, secure and predictable element in the lives of children who have been abused or who are at risk of harm. - 14.4 We accept that research shows that the behaviour of a child in these circumstances may range from that which is perceived to be normal to aggressive or withdrawn. - 14.5 Engayne Primary School will support all children through: - The curriculum - The school ethos - Encouraging self-esteem and self-assertiveness whilst not condoning aggression or bullying. - Promoting a caring, safe and positive environment within the school, giving children a sense of being valued. - Ensuring children know there are adults in the school whom they can approach if they are worried. - Liaising and working together with all other support services and those agencies involved in the safeguarding of children. - Notifying MASH (Social Care) as soon as there is a significant concern. - Providing continuing support to a child about whom there have been concerns who leaves the school by ensuring that appropriate information is forwarded under confidential cover to the child's new school.

-13.0 Supporting staff
+15.0 Supporting staff